Artur-Galstyan/jitx.io/src/pages/posts/monte-carlo-tree-search.md

 action_selection_function_partial = functools.partial(inner_simulation_fn, n_actions=n_actions)
 ```

-We will pass in the partial into the traversal function.
+We will pass the partial into the selection function.